SciRooPlot/SciRooPlot/README.md

 // most of these settings e.g. the number and alignment of pads, background colors, transparency, etc..
 // stay the same for all (or a group of) your plots and you do not want to
 // verbously specify them again and again for every one of your plots
-// therefore the framework provides the optin to specify plot templates
+// therefore the framework provides the option to specify plot templates
 // these are just ordinary plots, but you can use their settings as a baseline
 // and the properties specified for your final plot will be applied on top of these